- Vital Voice begins publishing.

 - St. Louis City Hall flies transgender flag for first time.

-- Attitudes Bar listed for sale.
+- Attitudes Bar reopens.